 In today’s climate, it’s not unheard of for the government to issue travel warnings and travel alerts.
 Depending on where you’re traveling to and what you’ll be doing while you’re there, it’s important to understand how these two differ as they could potentially affect your trip.

 A travel alert is also known as a travel public announcement and is typically short in nature.
 These alerts are issued due to factors like events that are related to terrorism, an anniversary of a specific terrorist event, and political unrest.
 These alerts are usually accompanied by information regarding potential threats and short-term conditions that the government believes may affect American travelers and pose significant risks to their security.
 Travel alerts were recently issued due to the hurricane and typhoon seasons in the Atlantic and Pacific Oceans, the Caribbean, and the Gulf of Mexico.

-Our company mission is to deliver superior travel and medical insurance products which offer the best 24/7 emergency assistance services available.
-To become a Trawick International partner call 888-301-9289 or email email@example.com.
+Our company mission is to deliver superior travel and medical insurance products that offer the best 24/7 emergency assistance services available.
+To become a Trawick International partner call 888-301-9289 or email firstname.lastname@example.org.

 By Emily Glen at 6 Nov 2018, 10:00 AM